EMaude/ElephantBot/README.md

 ## Planned

-Larger cacheing system to account for running out of queries, while limiting repeat results. remove or track the random page selection to reduce the chance of repeat results.
+Larger cacheing system to account for running out of queries, while limiting repeat results.

+Remove or track the random page selection to reduce the chance of repeat results.